Paternity Lawyer Lake Forest, IL

 If the child was conceived or born when the couple was married, most states will presume that the husband is the child’s biological father.
 However, in some states, if the couple was not together at the time of conception or birth, the presumption of paternity may be invalidated.

-If the man wishes to repute the paternity he would generally file a legal request to do so with the court.
-It is important that if the man wishes to do this, he must contact a Lake Forest, IL paternity lawyer as soon as possible.
+If the man wishes to establish paternity, he would generally file a court petition to do so.
+If the man wishes to do this, he must contact a Lake Forest, IL, paternity lawyer as soon as possible.
 If this is not done in a timely manner, the court may rule that a father must pay child support even if a child is not biologically his.
 A man may be presumed to be the father if the following situations are true:

-• After the child was born the couple was legally married and the husband agreed to put his name on the child’s birth certificate or agreed to financially support the child.
+- After the child was born, the couple was legally married, and the husband agreed to place his name on the child’s birth certificate or to provide financial support.

-• The man tried to marry the mother and during that time period the child was conceived or born.
+- The man attempted to marry the mother, and during that period, the child was conceived or born.

 Alleged Father

 Family life rarely stays relatively predictable for long.
-Kids get sick, the work and/or educational needs of family members change, parents face financial challenges, and on and on.
-Thankfully, the law recognizes that families evolve and the needs of children evolve over time.
+Children get sick, family members’ work and/or educational needs change, parents face financial challenges, and so on.
+Thankfully, the law recognizes that families’ and children’s needs evolve over time.

 As a result, family law courts provide mechanisms by which parents may mutually agree on modifications to their existing child custody orders and by which parents may formally request such modifications even if a child’s other parent does not agree to the change.
 One of these situations is when one of the people responsible for the child takes a paternity test and discovers they are not a parent.

 These are the two primary ways that parents modify existing child custody orders.
-They either work with their attorneys and each other in order to formalize agreed-upon modifications or they work with attorneys to request that the court rule upon a requested change in their favor.
+They either work with their attorneys and each other to formalize agreed-upon modifications or work with attorneys to request that the court rule in their favor on a requested change.
 This can be done with the help of an IL paternity lawyer at Hurst, Robin, Kay & Allen, LLC.
-These potential paths toward child support modification are relevant for both parents who are required by law to pay child support and parents who receive child support payments.
+These potential paths to child support modification apply to both parents required by law to pay child support and those receiving child support payments.

 In general, courts are usually content to approve modifications that have been agreed upon by both parents, provided that the requested changes do not significantly interfere with a child’s best interests.
 A modification situation tends to become a bit more difficult to navigate when one parent is seeking a change that the other parent does not agree with, especially if the alleged father is now seeking not to pay future child support payments because new information has come to light.

-Family law judges only tend to rule in favor of one-sided modification requests if certain criteria are met.
+Family law judges typically rule in favor of one-sided modification requests only when certain criteria are met.
 These criteria often vary from state to state, so it is important to speak with an experienced lawyer in Lake Forest, IL for paternity testing about your unique circumstances, if you are interested in pursuing a one-sided modification request.
-But in general, either a child’s needs or a parent’s financial situation must have changed in a truly significant way before a judge will approve a support modification request that has not been agreed upon by both parents.
+But in general, either a child’s needs or a parent’s financial situation must have changed significantly before a judge will approve a support modification request that has not been agreed to by both parents.
 De-establishing paternity is one of these significant changes.

 Child Support Assistance Is Available

 If you are interested in modifying your existing child support orders because you have found new information after taking a paternity test, please consider scheduling a consultation with our team.
-Every family’s situation is different, so it is generally a good idea to speak with an attorney before deciding that a specific approach to modification best fits your situation.
+Every family’s situation is different, so it is generally a good idea to consult an attorney before deciding that a specific approach to modification is the best fit for your situation.
 In addition to advising you about your legal options, an attorney will be able to explain how unique state laws may impact your situation.
 Once your choices have been informed by an attorney’s guidance, you will be able to move forward in your decision-making process more confidently.

 Contact an Attorney

 If you have questions concerning paternity issues and child support, please consider contacting us today.
-Our legal team would be happy to answer your questions and can advise you as to your legal options at this time.
-Please consider scheduling a confidential, risk-free consultation today with a Lake Forest paternity lawyer in Illinois from Hurst, Robin, Kay & Allen, LLC
+Our legal team would be happy to answer your questions and advise you on your legal options at this time.
+Please consider scheduling a confidential, risk-free consultation today with a Lake Forest paternity lawyer in Illinois from Hurst, Robin, Kay & Allen, LLC.